IamAK147/Certify/README.md

+3.Run The Code
-3.put all the files in an folder and copy the folder to "C:\xampp\htdocs".
+>put all the files in an folder and copy the folder to "C:\xampp\htdocs".
 Then go to your brower and type "localhos/'Your folder Name'" and click enter.
 This will open the webpage.

    ```bash
    npm run contract-deploy